 Andrew Rees is an associate in Robbins Geller Rudman & Dowd LLP’s Boca Raton office.
 His practice focuses on complex class actions, including securities, corporate governance and consumer fraud litigation.
 He was on the litigation team that successfully obtained a $146.25 million recovery in Nieman v.
 Duke Energy Corp., which is the largest recovery in North Carolina for a case involving securities fraud and one of the five largest recoveries in the Fourth Circuit.

-Prior to joining the Firm, Rees worked as an associate in the Washington, D.C. office of Hogan & Hartson LLP, where he practiced in the area of commercial transactions, including financings, stock purchases, asset acquisitions and mergers.
+Before joining the Firm, Andrew worked as an associate in the Washington, D.C. office of Hogan & Hartson LLP, where he practiced in the area of commercial transactions, including financings, stock purchases, asset acquisitions and mergers.

 William and Mary School of Law, J.D., 2002